Composting at Home

 Christmas Tree Recycling

 Recycled trees save landfill space and produce compost material for use in parks and gardens.
-The City received 3,181 Christmas trees during the 2017–18 holiday season at our drop-off sites.
-The most popular sites this year were Albert McGowan (830), McArthur Island (456), Westsyde Park (418), and the Yacht Club (377).
 To date, Kamloops has recycled close to 150,000 trees!
-Thank You Kamloops for doing your part in diverting Christmas trees from the landfill.
+Thank you to residents and businesses for doing your part in diverting Christmas trees from the landfill.